aa-eyup/Coinifer/README.md

 ### Metric Categories
 The following metrics were chosen to reflect a well-rounded evaluation of each asset, including both qualitative and quantitative data.

-- Valuation (NVT: Network Value to Transaction Value)
+#### Valuation (NVT: Network Value to Transaction Value)
-           - NVT = current_supply / #_of_transactions_per_day x avg_transaction_value
+* NVT = current_supply / #_of_transactions_per_day x avg_transaction_value
-           - a ratio of 150 is treated as the upperbound (yields a score of 0/100)
+* ratio of 150 is treated as the upperbound (yields a score of 0/100)
-           - a ratio of 70 is treated as the lowerbound (yields a score of 100/100)
+* ratio of 70 is treated as the lowerbound (yields a score of 100/100)

-* Current Price vs VWAP (VWAP is calculated as the average of a daily tick's high, open, close) ** a score above 50 indicates current price is below the 7-day moving average VWAP ** a score below 50 indicates the current price is above the 7-day moving average VWAP
+#### Current Price vs VWAP (VWAP is calculated as the average of a daily tick's high, open, close)
+* score above 50 indicates current price is below the 7-day moving average VWAP
+* score below 50 indicates the current price is above the 7-day moving average VWAP

-* Volume Retention
+#### Volume Retention
-A higher retention rate may indicate investors/speculators are trading lower proportions of the liquid market capitalization.
+* higher retention rate may indicate investors/speculators are trading lower proportions of the liquid market capitalization.

-* Liquidty Score
+#### Liquidty Score
-** Score calculated by CoinGecko
+* score calculated by CoinGecko

-* Social Score
+#### Social Score
-** Score calculated by CoinGecko (evaluating the asset's twitter, reddit, facebook follower base)
+* score calculated by CoinGecko (evaluating the asset's twitter, reddit, facebook follower base) Developer Community

-* Developer Community
-** Score calculated by CoinGecko (evaluating number of commits and contributors on GitHub)
+* score calculated by CoinGecko (evaluating number of commits and contributors on GitHub)

 ### Current API Limitations